d-forster/suicides/README.md

 # suicides
- Analysis of suicide data v socioeconomic data
+Experiment in linear regression with data on suicide rates in various countries, along with their socioeconomic data.